A-N26/Proj2-TravelBlogImgHosting-/ReadMe.md

 ## <div align="center"> _Description_ </div>

-Class group Project 2 - To create a functional real-world full-stack application and deploy to heroku.
+Group Project 2 - To create a functional real-world full-stack application and deploy to heroku.

 ## <div align="center"> _Languages Used_ </div>